1997–98 Tottenham Hotspur F.C. season

-During the 1997–98 season, Tottenham Hotspur participated in the English Premier League.
+During the 1997–98 season, Tottenham Hotspur participated in the FA Premier League, FA Cup, and Football League Cup.

 Season summary

 Despite the pre-season capture of Newcastle stars David Ginola and Les Ferdinand, Tottenham Hotspur began the season badly and looked nothing like a side who were hoping to challenge for a European place.
 By the time Gerry Francis resigned in November, Spurs were in the relegation zone and chairman Alan Sugar was the target of more hostility than ever before.
 Swiss coach Christian Gross was named as Francis's successor, and soon after arriving he brought in former Spurs star Jürgen Klinsmann - who had been so successful and popular during his first spell three seasons earlier.

 In the end, Tottenham beat the drop and finished 14th in the final table.
 Klinsmann retired from playing, to draw the curtain on a brilliant career.